Variational quantum algorithm for anion exchange across electrolyzer membrane: Results

 \subsubsection{Quantum simulation parameters}

-The diffusion equation \eqref{eq:diffusion_equation} was solved approximately for 100 time steps with an integration step width $\Delta t = \Delta x^2 / 2$ using the FDM and VQA methods with $D_1 = 1\,\ell^2/\tau_D$, $D_2 = 0.01, 0.25, 0.50, 0.75\,\ell^2/\tau_D$ and $N = 16, 32, 64$ with ideal state-vector simulations.
-The interface position $\tilde x_1$ is chosen to be $10 / 11\,\ell$ as in Fig.~\ref{fig:aem_problem}(b), with $\tilde{x}_0 = 0\,\ell$ and $\tilde{x}_2 = 1\,\ell$.
-The ansatz circuits for the real amplitudes with $d=4$, 5 and 6 layers were used in all 4-, 5- and 6-qubit quantum simulation experiments involving the VQA, respectively.
-The transient solution $\tilde c(x, t)$ is combined with the steady-state solution $c_s(x)$ as prescribed by \eqref{eq:ss_ts_decomposition} to produce the full ion concentration profile $c(x, t)$.
+The diffusion equation \eqref{eq:diffusion_equation} was solved approximately for 100 time steps with an integration step width $\Delta t = \Delta x^2 / 2$ using the FDM and VQA methods with $D_1 = 1$, $D_2 = 0.01, 0.25, 0.50, 0.75$ and $N = 16, 32, 64$ with ideal state-vector simulations.
+The interface position $\tilde x_1=10 / 11$ as in Fig.~\ref{fig:aem_problem}(b), with $\tilde{x}_0 = 0$ and $\tilde{x}_2 = 1$ (recall that all physical quantities are already non-dimensionalized).
+Ansatz circuits for the real amplitudes with $d = 4$ layers in case of 4-qubit, $d = 5$ layers in case of 5-qubit, and $d = 6$ layers in case of 6-qubit experiments were used.
+The transient solution $\tilde c(x, t)$ is combined with the steady state solution $c_s(x)$ as prescribed by \eqref{eq:ss_ts_decomposition} to produce the full ion concentration profile $c(x, t)$.
 This is then compared with the FDM result and the analytical solution.
-Recall that the analytical series solution is obtained using 30000 terms in eq. \eqref{eq:analytical_solution}.
+Recall also that the analytical series solution is obtained using 30000 terms in eq. \eqref{eq:analytical_solution}.

 The BFGS algorithm was chosen at the beginning as the optimization routine, with a maximum number of iterations of 100 and $\lVert\nabla C(\theta)\rVert_2 < 1 \times 10^{-3}$ as the termination criterion.
 Figure~\ref{fig:as_vs_fdm_vqa_mse} shows the mean squared error (MSE) of the FDM and VQA methods relative to the analytical solution \eqref{eq:analytical_solution}.